dwaite/connect/openid-connect-4-identity-assurance/claims.md

 This specification supports building an audit trail across the boundaries between OP and RP by introducing the claim `transaction_id`.

-The `transaction_id` claim value of type string, which MUST be unique within the context of the respective OP, uniquely identify a certain transaction at the OP, and allow an RP to obtain further transaction details if needed.
+The `transaction_id` claim is a string value, which MUST be unique within the context of the respective OP, uniquely identify a certain transaction at the OP, and allow an RP to obtain further transaction details if needed.

 The OP MUST maintain a corresponding audit trail for any transaction which lead to the attestation of verified person data.
 Those details consist of